BLOG

 5. Colour and white space

-6. Use high-quality optimised images
+6. Use high-quality, optimized images

 7. Catch your 404 errors

-8. Create well designed headlines
+8. Create well-designed headlines

 Leave a Reply